silvadanilo/ecto_command/README.md

 ### Defining a Command

-To define a new command, create a module that includes the `EctoCommand.Command` behaviour and implements the `execute/1` function.
+To define a new command, create a module that includes the `EctoCommand` behaviour and implements the `execute/1` function.
 The `execute/1` function takes the command structure as an argument.
 The `command` macro is used to define the parameters included in the command.
 The `param` macro is used to [define which parameters are accepted by the command](#params-definition), and the `internal` macro is used to [define which parameters are internally set](#internal-fields).